-Brian Hodges is a senior attorney with Pacific Legal Foundation, where he advocates for liberty-based solutions to the housing crisis and defending the right of individuals to make reasonable use of their property, free of unnecessary and oppressive regulation.
+Brian Hodges is a senior attorney in Pacific Legal Foundation’s Property Rights practice, where he focuses on cases involving liberty-based solutions to the housing crisis and defending the right of individuals to make reasonable use of their property, free of unnecessary and oppressive regulation.

 Brian regularly publishes articles and lectures on property rights at law schools and conferences.
 His numerous legal publications include Are Critical Area Buffers Unconstitutional?
 Demystifying the Doctrine of Unconstitutional Conditions in 8 Seattle Journal of Environmental Law 1 (2017), in which he argues that permit approvals conditioned on the dedication of a conservation easement—like any other demand for money or property—must be subject to meaningful judicial scrutiny to ensure that the permit process is not being used to take private property.
 He also wrote an article updating the law of temporary takings in Will Arkansas Game & Fish Commission v.
 United States Provide a Permanent Fix for Temporary Takings? in 41 Boston College Environmental Affairs Law Review 365 (2014).